 Washington Week won a George Foster Peabody Award for coverage of the 2008 presidential election and its series of road shows in eight cities across the country.
 In 1975, the program was honored with the Alfred duPont–Columbia University Award, in recognition of outstanding journalistic achievement.
 Other awards include a Silver Medal from the International Film and Television Festival of New York; Emmy Awards from the Washington Chapter of the National Academy of Television Arts and Sciences, and local awards around the country.

 Robert Costa, a national political reporter at The Washington Post, was named moderator of the program in April 2017.
 He was the eighth moderator in Washington Week’s 53-year history and the first to serve in that capacity while also working as a full-time news reporter for a major national publication.
 Costa held the position until the end of 2020.

 Yamiche Alcindor became the ninth moderator of Washington Week in May 2021.
 Alcindor also serves as White House correspondent for the PBS NewsHour and a political contributor for NBC News and MSNBC.

-Washington Week is currently carried by more than 90 percent of the 306 PBS stations around the country and reaches 97 percent of U.S. television households.
-Since 1975 the program has been carried by the American Forces Radio and TV Network on a regular basis to troops throughout the world.
-Washington Week forged an editorial partnership with National Journal from 2005-2012.
+Washington Week is broadcast live 52-weeks a year and reaches 98 percent of U.S. television households.
+Since 1975, American Forces Radio and TV Network airs the program to troops throughout the world.
+Between 2005-2012, Washington Week had an editorial partnership with National Journal.

-Washington Week's future has been in question only once during its existence.
-In 1972 the Nixon administration, citing Washington Week specifically, generated intense pressure against public affairs programs on PBS.
-The deluge of mail from avid viewers saved it.
+In 1972 the Nixon administration generated intense pressure against public affairs programs on PBS, and specifically cited Washington Week.
+The deluge of mail from avid viewers saved the program.